About the Author

 I look, in a philosophical manner, at things philosophers don't normally look at.
 Many of my articles, for example, are on the ethical issues involved in finance.
 My first two books were on the ethical and political aspects of parenting.
 My book on desire has a philosophical component, but also a scientific and religious component.
 Besides this shift in the focus of my research, there has been a shift in the target audience for my writings.
 I am not interested, as most of my philosophical colleagues are, in writing primarily for other philosophers.
 Rather, my intended audience can best be described as intellectually-upscale general readers who have a minimal background in philosophy but who are interested in carefully rethinking the assumptions of everyday life.

-And one last thing: I am a philosophy professor who not only teaches, thinks, and writes about philosophy, but who has adopted a philosophy for living, namely, the ancient philosophy known as Stoicism.
+And one last thing: I am a (former) philosophy professor who not only teaches, thinks, and writes about philosophy but has adopted a philosophy for living, namely, the ancient philosophy known as Stoicism.
 This makes me a bit of an outlier in the academic community.
+I like being an outlier.